Let’s call out a hard truth.

 - Example.
 Back to that New York City Realtor – Interview people in the mortgage business, assessors, surveyors, builders, etc.

 Remember, it’s OK to be different.
 In many ways, that will be what defines you and separates you from the pack.
+Embrace your individuality and personal voice.
+Own that like a mofo.

 The real world within your niche is going to be a lot smaller than you may have realized.
 Don’t trick yourself into thinking the pool isn’t big enough because it is.
-There is abundance in the digital realm for everyone.
+There is abundance in both the digital and local realm for everyone.
 It actually means you have a larger chance of being seen within your micro-niche because the path to being seen is that much shorter.

 Work smart.
 Be yourself.
 Show your value.